-b) Consideration of Influencing Factors.
-Write about elements that you believe influence your choice of theory to review.
-This can include things such as your personal values, the population you would be working with, the ethical code of the profession, your vision as a helper, etc.
+- Write about elements that you believe influence your choice of theory to review is it because of something you have experienced or come to know about the human condition? - This section can include things such as your personal values, the population you would be working with, the ethical code of the profession, your vision as a helper, etc. - This section can be written in the first person and does not need to include references, although it may.

+Critical Appraisal (2 pages)

-c) Critical Appraisal: What do you imagine to be the strengths and challenges of your selected theory(ies)?
-Are there particular populations or settings your theories are most suited / not suited to? d) Conclude your paper with what learning you are taking forward with you into your chosen profession.
+- According to the literature (use references), what are the strengths and challenges of your selected theory(ies)? - Are there particular populations or settings your theories are most suited / not suited to? - What are the cautions in applying this theory/theories in working with people in a social work capacity?